piotrsiwekjava/github-slideshow/_posts/0000-01-02-piotrsiwekjava.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to maybe our second slide!"
 ---
+I was here!
-Your text
+This our text
-Use the left arrow to go back!
+I don't like left side!
+see you in the morning